-Florida State University, USA, Max Planck Institute for Research on Collective Goods, Germany
+Florida State University, USA, Max Planck Institute for Research on Collective Goods, and IZA, Germany

 IZA World of Labor role